PACO-CPU/minimal-mistakes/_docs/021-creating-application.md

 ** Create a transition between what is described above and the Gamma correction ** For this example we will use a [Gamma correction](https://en.wikipedia.org/wiki/Gamma_correction) image filter.

+The complete code for this example, including a Makefile can be found [here](https://github.com/PACO-CPU/rocket-soc/tree/master/rocket_soc/lib/templates/lut-gaussian-application)

 ### 2.1 Select your function to be approximated
 Firstly we have to implement our function in normal C code.
 You can see our implementation below: